Additive codes attaining the Griesmer bound: Introduction

+There is some renewed interest in additive codes due to applications in the construction of quantum codes, see e.g.\ \cite{dastbasteh2024new,polynomialRepresentation,grassl2021algebraic,li2024ternary}.
+In the context of MDS codes additive codes where studied e.g. in \cite{blaum1999lowest} as subclasses of group codes \cite{forney1992hamming}, see also \cite{blaum1996mds,cardell2012constructions,li2025some,louidor2006lowest}.
+In \cite{guruswami2008explicit} \emph{Folded Reed--Solomon codes} were introduced with the property that they admit much better list-decoding algorithms than the original Guruswami--Sudan algorithm \cite{guruswami1999improved}.
+Another subclass of additive codes allowing improved decoding algorithms, see e.g.~\cite{tamo2024tighter}, and also obtained by some folding (or grouping) construction is given by so-called \emph{multiplicity codes} \cite{kopparty2014high,rosenbloom1997codes}.
+Also the notion of the \emph{folded Hamming distance} appears in the literature, see \cite{martinez2025linear}.

 The aim of this paper is to show that a Griesmer type bound for additive codes, see \cite[Theorem 12]{ball2024additive} or Lemma~\ref{lemma_indirect_upper_bounds} for details, can always be attained with equality if the minimum distance $d$ is sufficiently large.
 This explains the mentioned four infinite series and gives many more such examples.
 The underlying construction generalizes the Solomon--Stiffler construction and will be formulated in geometric terms.
 For relatively small minimum distances the problem of the determination of the optimal parameters of additive codes is widely open and a challenging research direction, as it is for linear codes.
 Here we restrict our considerations to linear and additive codes over finite fields.
-However, similar questions also arise for codes over chain rings, see e.g.\ \cite{jose2024eisenstein}.
+However, similar questions also arise for codes over chain rings, see e.g.\ \cite{jose2024eisenstein,shiromoto2001griesmer}.
+Several non-linear binary codes can be constructed via $\Z_4$-linear codes, see e.g.\ \cite{hammons1994z} and Remark~\ref{remark_z4}.